 An in-depth consideration of American popular music styles and repertory from about 1920 to the present day.
 Analysis of representative pieces; consideration of critical and aesthetic issues relating to popular music; relationship of popular music to "art" music and to American culture and society.
-Prerequisite: 2.0 in MUHST 210; 2.0 in MUSIC 303; 2.0 in MUSIC 306.
+Prerequiste: minimum grade of 2.0 in each of MUHST 210, MUSIC 303, and MUSIC 306.

 Student learning goals

 Successful completion of all "core" courses (music history and music theory) for undergraduate music majors, or permission of instructor.

 Three brief papers on various topics related to class work; or one short and one longer paper.

 Written work and contributions to class discussions; attendance and participation in the dance lab.